 - other infections (especially in the kidneys)

-This condition may first be suspected during a physical examination.
-Your doctor will look for signs of HRS such as:
+Your doctor may first suspect you have this condition during a physical examination.
+They will look for signs of HRS such as:

 - swollen breast tissue